 During their employment, employees may not access confidential proprietary information which they are not authorized to access.
+Employees may not use any confidential information that belongs to a former employer in their current duties.

 This policy also applies in a cybersecurity context.
 This policy applies at all times during employment.
 Employees who violate this policy will be subject to legal action.